srinathln7/zkp-authentication/MAIN.md

    - It starts the gRPC server in the background by calling `server.RunServer(cfg)` inside a goroutine.

 4. **Graceful Shutdown:**
-   - After starting the gRPC server, the application waits for a graceful shutdown signal (e.g., Ctrl+C) using `signal.Notify`.
+   - After starting the gRPC server in the background using a seperate go routine, the main application waits for a graceful shutdown signal (e.g., Ctrl+C) using `signal.Notify`.
    - It creates a channel `c` to receive the signal.
-   - The application blocks until it receives a signal on the channel `c`, indicating the user wants to shut down the server.
+   - The main application blocks until it receives a signal on the channel `c`, indicating the user wants to shut down the server.
    - When the shutdown signal is received, the goroutine running the server stops, and the application exits.

 5. **Cobra Command Execution:**